 Project design professionals prepare construction documents for the project.
-In addition to the requirements in CBC Section 2303.4.3.1 Item 1 and ANSI/TPI 1 Section 2.3.2.4, the portion of the construction documents pertaining to MPC wood trusses shall also include the following:
+In addition to the requirements in CBC Section 2303.4.3.1, Item 1, the portion of the construction documents pertaining to wood trusses shall also include the following:

-- 3.1.1 Structural framing plan, including layout of MPC wood trusses and all supporting elements. - 3.1.2 Depths and profiles of MPC wood trusses. - 3.1.3 Loading diagrams for each MPC wood truss with a unique profile (i.e., span, depth, geometry, etc.) or loading condition. - 3.1.4 Details of connections required for the transfer of loads and anchorage of each truss to the supporting structure per CBC Section 2303.4.4. - 3.1.5 Specified requirements for the truss top chord dimensions, orientation, and ability to receive plywood diaphragm nailing. - 3.1.6 Definition of the size and location of any building system components (e.g., ducts) occurring within the truss envelope and requiring coordination with the truss design.
-Illustrating and dimensioning such obstructions on truss elevations or the loading diagrams is recommended.
+- 3.1.1 Structural framing plan including layout of wood trusses, truss depths, and all supporting elements. - 3.1.2 Loading diagrams for each wood truss with a unique profile (i.e., span, depth, geometry, etc.) or loading condition.
+Specified wind loads shall include cases for both positive (inward) and negative (outward) pressures. - 3.1.3 Details of connections required for the transfer of loads and anchorage of each truss to the supporting structure per CBC Section 2303.4.4. - 3.1.4 Specified requirements for the truss top chord dimensions, orientation, and ability to receive the specified diaphragm nailing. - 3.1.5 Definition of the size and location of any building system components (e.g., ducts, pipes, etc.) occurring within the truss profile and requiring coordination with the truss design.
+Illustrating such obstructions on truss elevations or the loading diagrams is recommended.

-- 3.1.7 Specifications requiring the MPC wood trusses and truss manufacturer to comply with the requirements of Section 1 above.
-The project design professionals should closely coordinate MPC wood truss design including all connections, non-standard products, and details with a qualified MPC truss manufacturer prior to the submission of construction documents to DSA. - 3.1.8 Specifications and form DSA-103: List of Required Structural Tests and Special Inspections definining inspection requirements for MPC wood trusses per Section 6 below.
+- 3.1.6 Specifications requiring the wood truss and truss manufacturer to comply with Section 1 above.
+The project design professional should closely coordinate wood truss design including all connections, non-standard products, and details with a qualified truss manufacturer prior to submitting construction documents for DSA review. - 3.1.7 Specifications and form DSA-103: List of Required Structural Tests and Special Inspections defining inspection requirements per Section 6 below.
 Refer to CBC Sections 1704A.2.3 and 1704A.3.